-According to the Government Decision 395/1991, several levels of protection have to be provided in the design of a nuclear power plant.
-The general design of the nuclear facility and the technology used is assessed by STUK for the first time in the context of review of the application for a Decisionin-Principle and performing a preliminary safety appraisal of the facility.
+According to the Government Decree 733/2008, several levels of protection have to be provided in the design of a nuclear power plant and on-site spent fuel interim storage.
+The general design of the nuclear facility and the technology used is assessed by STUK for the first time in the context of review of the application for a Decision-in Principle and performing a preliminary safety appraisal of the facility.
 More detailed safety assessments are carried out by STUK when reviewing the applications for construction licence and operating licence.
 Design is reassessed against advancement of science and technology, when the operating licence is renewed.